Inevitabby/notes/cs1300/markdown/03 - Predicate Logic.md

 > 	* *Note: "All persons are nice" or "Each person is nice" will have the same symbolic form*

 > **Translate "There is a nice person" to symbolic form:**
-> - Can be rephrased is "there exists something that is both a person and nice"
+> - Can be rephrased as "there exists something that is both a person and nice"
 > - Let $\textcolor{red}{P(x)}$ be "$x$ is a person" and $\textcolor{green}{Q(x)}$ be "$x$ is nice":
 > 	* Symbolic form: $(\exist x)[\textcolor{red}{P(x)} \land \textcolor{green}{Q(x)}]$
 > 		+ "For all things, there exists a thing which is a person and nice"